Are Social Media Trends Making Marketers Stupid and Lazy?

 It's simple.
 Ignore them.
 Don't engage.
 Block them if you have to.
 You don't have to be friends with everyone.
 If you are doing your best to elevate the conversation and people still want to call you names and bully you, just ignore them.
 A bully that has no one to bully is no longer a bully.

-Let's not let the Facebook mentality of marketing rule how we market.
-Let's not let Facebook ruin our society just because the platform facilitates that.
+Let's not let the current social media mentality rule how we market.
+Let's not let it ruin our society just because the platform facilitates that.
 Let's be better.

 Written by Corey Smith